Last updated on October 30, 2022

 Backgammon is meant to be pleasant and enjoyable.
 Always consider the effect your behaviour and actions will have on your opponent and the spectators.
 It is all part of the psychology of the game.
 Always play the game in good spirit.

 Remember these points the next time you take out your luxury backgammon set for a game.
-Finally, for most of us backgammon is just a pastime, remember this and enjoy.
+Finally, for most of us backgammon is just a pastime, practice good etiquette and enjoy.

 Backgammon rules are available on this link.